Non-uniform Stability of Damped Contraction Semigroups: Abstract

 \section{Abstract}

-We investigate the stability properties of strongly continuous semigroups generated by operators of the form $A-BB^\ast$, where $A$ is a generator of a contraction semigroup and $B$ is a possibly unbounded operator.
+We investigate the stability properties of strongly continuous semigroups generated by operators of the form $A-BB^\ast$, where $A$ is the generator of a contraction semigroup and $B$ is a possibly unbounded operator.
 Such systems arise naturally in the study of hyperbolic partial differential equations with damping on the boundary or inside the spatial domain.
-As our main results we present general sufficient conditions for non-uniform stability of the semigroup generated by $A-BB^\ast$ in terms of selected observability-type conditions of the pair $(B^\ast,A)$.
+As our main results we present general sufficient conditions for non-uniform stability of the semigroup generated by $A-BB^\ast$ in terms of selected observability-type conditions on the pair $(B^\ast,A)$.
+The core of our approach consists of deriving resolvent estimates for the generator expressed in terms of these observability properties.
 We apply the abstract results to obtain rates of energy decay in one-dimensional and two-dimensional wave equations, a damped fractional Klein--Gordon equation and a weakly damped beam equation.

-\subjclass[2010]{ 47D06, 34D05, 47A10 35L90 (93D15, 35L05) } \keywords{Non-uniform stability, strongly continuous semigroup, resolvent estimate, hyperbolic equation, observability, damped wave equation, Klein--Gordon equation, beam equation}
+\subjclass[2010]{ 47D06, 34D05, 47A10, 35L90 (93D15, 35L05) } \keywords{Non-uniform stability, strongly continuous semigroup, resolvent estimate, hyperbolic equation, observability, damped wave equation, Klein--Gordon equation, beam equation}